rafszul/possessed-with-fire/README.md

-# possessed-with-fire
+# possessed with fire

-is a game in the making. and it is a child of digital kind of love.
+is a game in the making and a child of digital kind of love...

-love for a file format - svg
+love for a file format, simple yet beautiful shapes and music.

 for some visual feel click the graphic below